monc949/TourProject/README.md

 # TourProject
 Walking tour project written in java

-This is the source code of a team assignment for the Discrete Sturctures and Algorithms Module of the Software Development Course in Institute of Technology Carlow.
+This is the source code of a team assignment for the Discrete Structures and Algorithms Module of the Software Development Course in Institute of Technology Carlow.

 The assignment was to be completed using a command line program written in java and a text file containing the information for the tour.